siberianfox/tinygwiki/JSON-Mode-Operation.md

 	value | A value is the number, string, or true/false setting for a name.
 Values can also be NULL, which has special meaning in TinyG.
 A name and a value is a name:value pair aka NV pair. group | A group is a collection of one or more NV pairs.
 A group can also be called a **resource** in the REST way of speaking. configs | Configs are the collection of static configuration settings for the machine.
 In general, these are not changed via Gcode - but there are some exceptions.
 Configs should not be changed while in a machining cycle.
 Xfr is an example of a config.
-So is 1po. gcode model | The gcode model is the set of dynamic parameters that are used and affected by Gcode execution.
-The current position of the X axis is an example of a gcode model value.
-Note that X position is not part of the X config group.
+So is 1po. gcode values | Gcode values are the dynamic parameters that are used and affected by Gcode execution.
+The current position of the X axis is an example of a gcode value. config model (static model) | The static model is one of two main resource models in the system.
+It holds all the configs and should not be changed during Gcode execution.

-There are two main resource models: the **static model** which has all the settings and parameters, and the **dynamic model** which is the Gcode state and the state of the machine.
-These models are composites made of various resources such as motor resources, axis resources, coordinate system resources, system settings, gcode state and a few others.
-The intention is to (1) model the system in a way that's familiar to web programmers, and (2) to close the gap to putting an actual HTTP/REST interface on the thing.
+	Gcode model (dynamic model) | The dynamic model is the other one.
+It holds all the values that rae set up and used by the Gcode file itself.
+There are a few cases where these cross over (G10's) but this is discussed later.

 ## JSON Overview & TinyG Subset